 This may change percentages, but I don’t think changes the fact that your current focus is lacking and that you don’t give (parts of) your body time to rest and recover.

 I have the feeling you’d see more results if you reinvested the time you currently spend in different ways, e. g. you do two proper 60-minute strength sessions as opposed to six 20-minute strength sessions.
 The overall time spent training would be the same, but I reckon the results would be much better.
-Ditto for days where you focus on endurance, period.
+Ditto for days where you focus on the bike, just do that and space it apart with enough recovery in between.